syedshafinahmed/ezy/README.md

 A clean, fast question paper generator, supporting both Bangla and English versions.

-## Status

-> 🚧 This project is still under active development.
+> This project is still under active development.
 Features may change and some things might break.